laurefont/neuro-5/README.md

 ## About

-A Simulation of Leaky Integrate-and-Fire Neuron models with the Network activity defined by intra-network or extra-network currents (Event);
+A Simulation of Leaky Integrate-and-Fire Neuron models with the Brunel Network activity defined by intra-network or extra-network currents (Event);

 ## External Documentation